The Correlation of Brain Health & Nutrition

-Dr. Terry Wahls in her book called “The Wahls Protocol” reports about The Oregon Brain Aging Study that was done in 2004 involving 104 adults with the mean age of 87 and the effects of various nutrients and anti-nutrients.
+Dr. Terry Wahls in her book called “The Wahls Protocol” reports about The Oregon Brain Aging Study.
+It was done in 2004 involving 104 adults with the mean age of 87, looking at the effects of various nutrients and anti-nutrients.
 They analyzed 31 blood levels including such things as antioxidants, minerals, vitamins, and essential fats.
 MRI’s were also done, as well as cognitive ability tests.

 It was found that those who had high levels of B vitamins and vitamins C, D, & E had the best brain health.
 And those with high levels of vitamins A & K & antioxidants showed better ability to think and had increased brain volume.